agetty — alternative Linux getty

 agetty has

-several non-standard
+several non-standard features that

 are useful for hardwired and for dial-in lines: